Use Code SUMMER at Checkout

 kristin pruis

 Before I enrolled in design school, I was *this* close to switching my major to become a writer.
-But fate had other plans, and here I am, 10 years deep as a designer while nurturing my love for writing on the side.
+But God had other plans, and here I am, 10 years later, designing gorgeous brands & websites while nurturing my love for writing on the side.

 hey-o